piolew/cricket/README.md

 # Overview

 Cricket is a ultra-low battery powered IoT Wi-Fi module for developers.
-It doesn't require IOT hubs, any coding nor programming to build IoT devices to connect them to the internet.
-It comes with a pre-installed software integrated to the Cloud.
+It doesn't require IOT hubs, any coding nor programming to connect devices to the internet.
+It comes with a pre-installed software and integrated FREE Cloud service (Developer Portal / MQTT broker).
 Configure Cricket's connectivity out of the box either from a smartphone or a laptop from any web browser.
 Manage device(s) remotely and integrate them to other systems using either MQTT protocol or HTTP Post Events.